preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 For settings options, see this page: :doc:`Settings (Forms) </admin-settings/business-group-settings/forms/forms-settings/index>`

-To make the forms available for users, there's a Forms block and, in Omnia 7.6 and later, a Form rollups block available.
-Foor more information, see:
+To make the forms available for users, there's a Forms block and, in Omnia 7.6 and later, a Forms rollu block available.
+For more information, see:

 + :doc:`The Forms block </blocks/blocks/blocks-forms/form/index>`
 + :doc:`The Forms rollup block </blocks/blocks/form-rollup-block/index>`